Overview

 • Assisting with the implementation of your chosen structure.

-• Specialist advice on community benefit societies and Community Interest Companies (CICs).
+• Specialist advice on community benefit societies and community interest companies (CICs).

 • Advising on debt and equity fundraisings.

-• Mergers and acquisitions and joint ventures.
+• M&A and joint ventures.

 • Interacting with applicable regulatory bodies (eg planning authorities and the regulators who oversee certain types of community vehicle).